Today, I have something really incredible to share…

 Multi-tools are always best for survival.

-Now, as a side note, you won’t need a small knife because you can use your survival knife instead (a separate checklist item later).
+Why?
+Because you can use your survival knife (a separate checklist item later).

 10. Small Collapsible Cup/Bowl